gram-blogposts/staging/_posts/2024-06-30-relaxed-equivariance.md

 \end{aligned}
 $$

 This second formulation makes for a more interpretable visualization, as one can see in the following figure.
 There, one can observe how a network might learn to downweight the feature maps corresponding to 180 degree rotations, thus breaking rotational equivariance and allowing for different processing of images picturing 6s and 9s.
+Note that $e$ in this image refers to the identity group element.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">